charlesbvll/cube-timer-cli/README.md

 #### Main Menu:

     1. Timer.
     2. Print last solves.
+    3. Delete all solves of a cube
-     3. Import from Twisty Timer
+    4. Import from Twisty Timer
-     4. Exit.
+    5. Exit.

 1 - Go to the timer

 2 - Print saved solves

+3 - Delete all solves of a specific cube

-3 - Import from a Twisty Timer backup file (android app)
+4 - Import from a Twisty Timer backup file (android app)

-4 - Exit the program
+5 - Exit the program

 #### Timer: